3.6.1. Rules for drawing places (organizations)

 If the entire building is branded (on all sides), the entire building polygon is regarded as a single sign.

-Small sign plates or sidewalk signboards are not considered signs.
+Small sign plates located far from the entrance to the organization as well as sidewalk signboards are not considered signs.

 - An organization placemark should be placed slightly inside the building polygon (not on the line of the polygon), and should not overlap with the building entrance point or the address point, so that it displays correctly on the map.